 The white oak base that supports the cross-arm of the old steeple cross was designed and built in 2012 by Piedmont North Carolina furniture maker O’Neal Jones.
 Mr. Jones is a graduate of NC State University and a three time award-winning exhibitor of the Carolina Designer Craftsmen Guild.

-A beautiful oil painting by the late Norma Preston of Hillsborough graces the doorway leading into the Cooke-Lawrence Room.
+A beautiful oil painting by the late Norma Preston of Hillsborough graces the Parish House foyer.
 Following her death, this painting of a company of angels as its subject was given to the parish by her husband, Max Preston, a member of the parish, in January 2006.
 It hangs above the doorway leading to the foyer and it is lit to best display its brilliant colors and stained glass quality.

 Here are Norma’s words describing her inspiration for this painting.